Toyota Belta: Philippines

-In the Philippines, the second generation Vios was launched in August 2007 in 3 trim levels: 1.3 J, 1.3 E and 1.5 G. All trim levels were available with a 5-speed manual transmission, the G trim also with a 4-speed automatic transmission.
+The second generation Vios was launched in August 2007 and assembled locally by Toyota Motor Philippines (TMP) at their production plant in Santa Rosa, Laguna.
+Toyota spent PHP 1 billion to retool the plant in preparation for the assembly of the sedan in the Philippines.
+As before, it was available in three trim levels: 1.3 J, 1.3 E and 1.5 G.

-The 1.5 G Limited XX Edition was released in July 2008.
-This is the same as the G trim, but came with HID headlights, 17-inch 10-spoke alloy wheels and a small rubber spoiler.
-The 1.5 S also got this spoiler and different 17-inch Rota Bolognia Mags with 205/45 tires.
-The G XX Limited and S trims were released in different colour schemes.
+To commemorate TMP's 20th anniversary, the 1.5 G XX Limited was introduced in August 2008, with a total production of only 800 units.
+This is the same as the G trim, but came with HID headlights, 17-inch 10-spoke alloy wheels and a small spoiler.
+In July 2009, another limited edition called 1.5 S was added to the line up.
+It almost identical to the earlier limited edition model but featured different 17-inch Rota Bolognia Mags with 205/45 tires.
+The XX Limited and S Limited trims were released in different colour schemes.

-A facelifted model was launched on April 6, 2010, with a redesigned front grille, redesigned headlamp and tail lamp assemblies, and redesigned 15-inch alloy wheels (for the G trim).
-It was available in three trim levels: the base 1.3 J mated to a 5-speed manual transmission, the 1.3 E, with the choice of a 5-speed manual or the now available 4-speed automatic transmission, and the 1.5 G, with the choice of a 5-speed manual or 4-speed automatic transmission.

-For 2012, a 1.3-liter engine for the G trim was released, and it was mated to a 4-speed automatic transmission, then later a 5-speed manual transmission equipped with fog lights and 15-inch alloy wheels.
-Two new trims were also available from 2012, a trim lower than G trim called the J Limited which added fog lights, 15-inch alloy wheels, front passenger airbag and more colors option from higher trim and a trim lower than the J trim called the 1.3 Base, which came only in a 5-speed manual transmission.
-In 2013, the 1.5 TRD Sportivo trim was released.
+The facelifted model was launched in April 2010 with the same appearance as other market Vios.
+For 2012, the 1.3 L 2NZ-FE engine for the G trim was released, and it was mated to a 4-speed automatic transmission, then later a 5-speed manual transmission, equipped with fog lights and 15-inch alloy wheels.
+Three new trims were also available from 2012, new cheapest trim called 1.3 Base, a trim slotted between the J and E trims called the 1.3 J Limited which added fog lights, 15-inch alloy wheels, front passenger airbag and more colors option from the E trim, and a limited edition based on 1.5 G trim called the SE Limited, distinguished by its Belta/Yaris sedan-style black grille.
+The 1.5 TRD Sportivo trim was released in 2013, replacing the SE Limited.
+However, it did not come with a body kit like in neighboring countries.

-During its entire period on the market, the second generation Vios was the best selling car in the Philippines helping Toyota to maintain its status as the best selling brand in the country.